 ORDER NUMBER: 98671306086972

 After receiving my order, I basically stored the batteries due to having to deal with a few health issues and decided to revisit the project some time later.
-Unfortunately, at the time – I did not think the Chinese had stated fake labeling on this chemistry battery though it was known for the 18650 lithium ion batteries.
+Unfortunately, at the time – I did not think the Chinese had started fake labeling on this LTO chemistry battery even though it was known for on the 18650 lithium ion batteries.

-Also there was no real test equipment for the lithium titanate chemistry.
+A major problem I hadn’t considered was there was no specific test equipment for the lithium titanate chemistry making testing harder.